cbor-wg/cddl/draft-ietf-cbor-cddl.md

-A group entry can be given by a value type, which needs to be matched by the value part of a single element, and optionally a memberkey type, which needs to be matched by the key pard of the element, if the memberkey is given.
+A group entry can be given by a value type, which needs to be matched by the value part of a single element, and optionally a memberkey type, which needs to be matched by the key part of the element, if the memberkey is given.
 If the memberkey is not given, the entry can only be used for matching arrays, not for maps.